K-Molloy/ac-profile-site/content/authors/admin/_index.md

   url: https://www.lancaster.ac.uk/

 # Short bio (displayed in user profile at end of posts)
-bio: A highly competent data scientist involved in the Python and R open-source community.
-Passionate about unsupervised learning techniques.
-Looking for a role at a market-leading firm where machine learning can drive business value via groundbreaking analysis and interpretation of commercial data.
+bio: A highly competent data scientist involved in the Python and R open-source community - passionate about unsupervised learning techniques.

 # Interests to show in About widget
 interests: